Azure Disk Encryption troubleshooting guide

-- If the reboot sequence described previously does not happen.
+- If the reboot sequence, described previously, doesn't happen.

 - If the boot information, progress message, or other error indicators report that OS encryption has failed in the middle of this process.
 An example of a message is the "failed to unmount" error that is described in this guide.

-Prior to the next attempt, reevaluate the characteristics of the VM and ensure that all of the prerequisites are satisfied.
+Before the next attempt, reevaluate the characteristics of the VM and make sure that all of the prerequisites are satisfied.